PRTG Manual: Introduction: Monitoring with PRTG

 - If your network is publicly accessible, you may want to use SNMP v3, which has encryption and secure access.
-However security and encryption adds overhead, which results in less performance.
+However, security and encryption adds overhead, which results in less performance.

-- If your network is isolated or well protected behind firewalls, the lower security of SNMP v1 or SNMP v2c may be sufficient.
+- If your network is isolated or well-protected behind firewalls, the lower security of SNMP v1 or SNMP v2c may be sufficient.

-- From the PRTG perspective, if you have a lot of devices to monitor, the SNMP v2c is preferable.
+- From the PRTG perspective, if you have a lot of devices to monitor, SNMP v2c is preferable.
 It will allow you to monitor more devices on a shorter monitoring interval and supports 64-bit counters.

 The most important thing is to set the same SNMP version in the PRTG settings (for example, on Root level) as you have configured in your target device.
 If you select an SNMP version that is not supported by the server or device you want to monitor, you receive an error message.
-Unfortunately, in most cases, these error messages do not explicitly point to the possibility that you use the incorrect SNMP version.
+Unfortunately, in most cases, these error messages do not explicitly point to the possibility that you are using the incorrect SNMP version.
 These messages provide minimum information only, such as cannot connect or similar.
 Similar errors occur when community strings, usernames, or passwords do not match.

 For basic requirements for SNMP monitoring, see this Knowledge Base article: My SNMP sensors don't work.
 What can I do?